hungryblank/octosquashes-pub/README.md

 =============

 An experimental visualization of github timeline.

-You can visit the live website [Github](http://octos.quash.es) This project is an extration of the code running on the actual website.
+You can visit the [live website](http://octos.quash.es)

+This project is an extration of the code running on the actual website.

 Requirements
 -------

-  * the following ruby gems
+  * the following ruby gems:

       superfeedr-rb
       restclient
       json

   * an installation of couchdb v 0.10.0 (or greater) running on localhost